naragurgel/resolutions-list/README.md

 ## UX Development
  ### Project Goal
-Demonstrate my competence using HTML,CSS and Java Script languages to build a responsive website.
+Demonstrate my competence using HTML,CSS and Java Script languages to build a responsive and interactive website.

-The page should promote a resolution's list where the user can interact adding, deleting and changing itens any time.
+The page should promote a new years resolution's list where the user can interact adding, deleting and tag the itens as check or unchecks.

 ## User Stories
-### New User
+### First Time Visitors
-* I want to set up a list of goals for the New Year.
+* Be able to creat a list of goals for the New Year.
+* People interested about organize determitations for the next New Year.
+* A simple designer and clear structure to easily navigate the page.
+* Able to open and edit from mobile or desktop.

 ### Returning Users
-* I want to add more itens.
+* Be able to add more itens.
+* Be able to tag the itens as check or unchecks.
-* I want to edit or delet a item from the list.
+* Be able to delete a item from the list.

-### Target Audience
-* People interested about organize determitations for the next New Year.
+### Site Owners Goals
+* Create an easily navigated site using a single page format.
+* Use single-page layout
+* Give a positive user experience through colours and layout.
+* Created the storage data to save the items for the user.

 ## Design
 ### Colour Scheme